SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-584-0-enabling-time-series-on-management-no-longer-possible.md

 version: 10.20.584.0
 ---

-Enabling [time series support](https://cumulocity.com/docs/enterprise-tenant/enhanced-time-series-support/) on `management` tenant is no longer possible to prevent time series from being enabled on sub-tenants by tenant option inheritance.
+Enabling [time series support](https://cumulocity.com/docs/enterprise-tenant/enhanced-time-series-support/) on the {{< management-tenant >}} is no longer possible to prevent time series from being enabled on subtenants by tenant option inheritance.